cminyade/phase-1-project/README.md

 It also aims to communicate about the data analysis process for better understanding of the analysis conducted.

 ## Results
+Safe Models: The results below shows a list of **top 10 aircraft** models that have at most 1 incident count and 0 fatal injuries.
+These models appear to be the lowest risk
+Unsafe Models: The results below shows a list of **top 10 aircraft** models that have highest fatalities and has their aircraft destroyed from the accident.
+These models appear to be the highest risk

 ## Recommendations